 To learn more about LWVPWM’s successful Healthcare Concurrence and Digital Equity Concurrence efforts, click here.

-Successfully supporting NYS & US Rural Affairs Caucuses: 2022 adoption of LWVUS Digital Equity Position:
+In 2021-22 Successfully supporting NYS & US Rural Affairs Caucuses: adoption of LWVUS Digital Equity Position:

 As a founding member of the national Rural Affairs network — which includes League members from 30 states —PWM helped launch an informal survey of these League members in the spring of 2020.
 It asked respondents to list the most critical needs facing their rural neighbors.
 Almost every respondent listed healthcare and 70% listed broadband or high speed Internet, with outreach for voter education listed by about half (some linking voting education and mobilization to internet access).
 The degree of consensus in an open-ended survey was remarkable.
 The pandemic not only made critical gaps in rural healthcare and digital equity painfully visible, but exacerbated their harm.

 The sponsors of the the Healthcare Concurrence and Digital Equity Concurrence cross-endorsed each other because a stronger LWVUS Position on each strengthens opportunities for advocacy for the other.
 To learn more, click here: Cross-endorsement.

-The COVID-19 pandemic has made these disparities dramatically more visible.
+The COVID-19 pandemic made these disparities dramatically more visible.
 Not only have vulnerable groups experienced death rates double or triple the rates of other (richer, whiter) groups but, as a country, we have lost ground against our peers, other developed nations.
 Indeed, unlike other developed countries, US life expectancy has fallen over the past few years, beginning even before the pandemic.

 PWM has led, co-led and helped develop educational events about these DEI issues for local, state and national audiences, including

 Our local League actively supports the US and NYS League healthcare positions.
 The LWV NY positions — adopted by the State Board in 2021 after an 18-month process of intensive study, followed by 6 months of education and consensus discussions by local Leagues across NYS — were recommended to the Board with virtually unanimous support.
-They replace the NY positions adopted in 1991 and are aligned with the US position, adopted in 1993, but offered many additional reforms and clarified language.
+They replace the NY positions adopted in 1991 and were aligned with the US position, adopted in 1993, but offered many additional reforms and clarified language.

 Now, critical elements of these NYS positions have been adopted by the National League, updating what is possible for the 40+ state Leagues without state positions on healthcare.

-Our League representative was an active participant in the 7-member Study Committee, and offered education events for local leagues across the state, and in providing Q&A, as needed, to explain the new positions.
+Our League representative was an active participant in the 7-member Study Committee, and offered education events for local leagues across the state, and provided Q&A, as needed, to explain the new positions.
 In large part because of these efforts, the Chair of our Healthcare Committee has been appointed the LWVNY Issue Specialist on Healthcare by the LWVNY Board.

 PWM has run many educational programs on single-payer healthcare:

-PWM has also testified and helped prepare testimony at hearings on the NY Health Act:
+PWM has also testified and helped prepare testimony at hearings on the NY Health Act and other HC legislation:

 “LWVNY Advocacy and Resources